As participants complete your live maze, you’ll start seeing insights in the Results dashboard.

 - Open the relevant maze.

-- The results that have been recorded so far appear in the Results tab.
+- The results recorded so far appear in the Results tab.

-- By default, you'll see the results for each block, but you can also see the results for each tester who took your maze under the Testers tab.
+By default, you’ll see results for each block.
+You can also see the results for each person who took your maze in the Participants tab.

 Results by block type

-Check out the following articles to learn more about how to analyse your results:
+See the following articles to learn more about how to analyze your results:

 - Live website test results